Lehmann-Muscles/Lehmann-Muscles.github.io/_posts/2018-10-04-Learning ASCII.md

     <td></td>
   </tr>
   <tr>
-    <td>Next time I will try to be a bit more resilient and try a few more things before asking someone else for help.
-I will also try to be more focused on my work and try not to get distracted by other people.</td>
+    <td>Next time I will be more careful and try not to put wrong code into my spreadsheet.
+I wasted so much time figuring out what was wrong and rectify it.</td>
     <td></td>
   </tr>
 </table>